joefreeman/aether/README.md

 npm run build   # tsc (typecheck + compile), then Vite bundles to web/dist
 ```

-`npm run build` runs `tsc && vite build`.
-The server serves `web/dist` directly — the path is baked
+Release builds embed `web/dist` in the binary, so a released `ae` is self-contained; debug builds
-from the crate and read at runtime, so a rebuilt bundle is picked up without rebuilding the server.
+read it from disk, so a rebuilt bundle is served without restarting the server.
-With the server running, open <http://127.0.0.1:2384>.
-There's no token to copy: the daemon is
-loopback-only and authorizes by `Host`/`Origin`, so a browser on the same machine just connects.

 ## License